GitMew/C-RISCV-MDs/s5_exceptions-csr-ecall.md

     - `x10` is the ideal working space: it can be operated on, written to freely (like the address to fixed `.space`), passed as an argument, and used for return values (like the address of `sbrk` to "infinitely more" heap memory).
     - The solution: start the handler with `csrrw x0, uscratch, x10`, end it with `csrrw x10, uscratch, x0` and `uret`.

-- A full exception handler:
+- A full exception handler, using the `.data` method of allocation:
     ```python
     .data
         handler_stash:  .space 4  # Space for spilling a register